Posted on

 Fungi

 Typically summoning up images of mushrooms and mould, fungi play an active part throughout the body and help to maintain natural biology.
 Whilst excess levels can bring on conditions such as athlete’s foot, thrush and benign yet unpleasant symptoms such as body odour, every human in fact has helpful levels of fungi in their bodies.
-As this report from the Society for Applied Microbiology reports, there are hundreds of species of fungi in the human body that live in a careful ecosystem – a system with checks and controls – and are in fact crucial to our day-to-day health.
+As a report from the Society for Applied Microbiology reported, there are hundreds of differnt types of fungi in the human body that live in a careful ecosystem – a system with checks and controls – and are in fact crucial to our day-to-day health.

 Healthy Bacteria